 A much more sensible take on these claims was written by Jennifer Ouelette, Sean Carroll's wife, in Ars Technica.
 Her text reveals quite something about the frustration of the LIGO folks' while attempting to teach some basic facts about the analysis to Andrew Jackson and collaborators – all of that has been just a pure waste of time because Jackson et al. either don't have the brain or they don't have the integrity to really understand why to question the gravitational waves as "noise" is just plain idiotic in 2018.

-It's partly because this journalistic scum is teamed up with pseudoscientific talkative garbage pundits such as Ms Sabine Hossenfelder who pretend to be researchers although they have no clue about the things that really matter in science of 2018.
+It's partly because this journalistic class is teamed up with pseudoscientific talkative garbage pundits such as Ms Sabine Hossenfelder who pretend to be researchers although they have no clue about the things that really matter in science of 2018.
 You can't be surprised at all that she praises this anti-LIGO junk on her blog.
 They have no clue about string theory, they have no clue about the right way to analyze the data from LIGO, they have no clue about anything that has any value for the ongoing contemporary research.
 They simply attack all the things that they completely fail to understand – all of modern physics, in this case – and it is more than enough for their "journalistic" allies.

-I believe that even some people at LIGO who otherwise count themselves as "liberals" must realize that this insane treatment of their discovery and many other things is due to the fact that a bunch of filthy, almost entirely far left, activists who despise science and the Western civilization have conquered a big part of the industries such as the media.
+I believe that even some people at LIGO who otherwise count themselves as "liberals" must realize that this insane treatment of their discovery and many other things is due to the fact that a bunch of vicious, almost entirely far left, activists who despise science and the Western civilization have conquered a big part of the industries such as the media.
 It's a problem that we are obliged to wrestle with.